kauttoj/NLP_kickstart_tutorial/README.md

 -Flair
 -Scikit-learn

-(+ Numpy, Pandas and Pyplot)
+(+ Numpy, Pandas and Pyplot as usual)

 There are three Notebooks:
  PART 1 with preprocessing and classical topic classification using TF-IDF scaling
  PART 2 with simple word and document embeddings and LDA topic modeling
  PART 3 with state-of-the art contextualized word and document embeddings and classification

-The main emphasis is in Finnish language data, which is not supported only by few libraries and tools.
-I'll use a toy dataset with 416 wikipedia texts from two broad topics (economy/money and health).
+The main emphasis is in Finnish language data, which is (partly) supported only by few libraries and tools.
+Here I'll use a toy dataset with 416 Finnish wikipedia texts from two broad topics (economy/money and health/healthcare).
 This data is included as raw and processed form.

-Codes are tested and should work with Python 3.6+ with latest versions of packages (as today).
-In order to train Flair models, you need PyTorch with relatively good CUDA cabable GPU.
+Codes are tested and should work with Python 3.6+ using latest versions of packages (as of today).
+In order to train Flair models in PART 3, you need PyTorch with relatively good CUDA cabable GPU.

 Some useful links:
 https://github.com/TurkuNLP/Deep_Learning_in_LangTech_course